Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - development cost
 - underutilization of resources
 - reliability and safety
-- system interoperability --> how do all of these systems communicate and syncrhornize?
+- system interoperability --> how do all of these systems communicate and synchronize?

 Possible solutions:
 - system consolidation (not typical in automotive for safety)
   - more difficult than it seems because this places on a single system different parts with different criticality (e.g. steering control and infotainment system).
   - pros:
-    - lower deisgn cost
+    - lower design cost
     - better power and energy optimization
     - improves reliability of the overall system
     - lower maintenance costs
     - reduce bus congestion
   - cons:
     - increase shared resources contentions and unpredictable behaviour
-    - large integration effort require
+    - large integration effort required
-    - how to manage different criticality levels
+    - how to manage different criticality levels?

 A mixed-criticality system is a system running tasks with different criticality levels.
 Criticality is determined by considering both the impact of failure and the required rate of failure.